denten-courses/LITAI/2024/README.md

 historical context; and to those students in the humanities or the social sciences interested in exploring the technical manifestations of generative poetics and creativity.

-Contact information is posted on our [Coursework page](https://courseworks2.columbia.edu/courses/143944).
+Contact information is posted on our [Courseworks page](https://courseworks2.columbia.edu/courses/143944).
 All readings linked from this page.
 Please print and bring to class when possible.

 ### Course Requirements & Grading